United Kingdom in the Eurovision Song Contest 1971: Chart success

 "Jack in the Box" was chosen as the winning song, with two songs tying for second place.
-Rodgers released two standard 7-inch singles of the winner, with one of the runners-up "Someone to Love Me" or "Wind of Change" on the B-Sides.
-She also released a three-track maxi single which included both the second placed songs.
-The combined sales of the three singles (which all shared the catalogue number RCA2066) reached No.4 in the UK singles chart; Rodgers last top 10 single in the UK.
+Rodgers released a three-track maxi single (RCA 2066) which included both the second placed songs.
+RCA also released two standard 7-inch singles of the winner, with one of the runners-up "Someone to Love Me" (RCA 2068) or "Wind of Change" (RCA 2069) on the B-Side.
+The combined sales of the three singles took the song to No.4 in the UK singles chart; Rodgers last top 10 single in the UK.
 Later in the year, she released a fourth song from the final "Look Left, Look Right", together with the three already released tracks on the LP Rodgers and Heart.
 "Another Time, Another Place" was then included on the 1972 budget LP Clodagh Rodgers, after it had become a No.13 hit single for Engelbert Humperdinck.
-To date, only the last place song "In My World of Beautiful Things" has never been officially released in any form.
+To date, only the fourth placed song "In My World of Beautiful Things" has never been officially released in any form.

 At Eurovision

-"Jack in the Box" won the national and went on to come 4th in the contest, behind Monaco, Spain and Germany.
+"Jack in the Box" won the national final and went on to come 4th in the contest, behind Monaco, Spain and Germany.
 It was the first time since 1966 that the UK had not placed first or second.